willhowes/makers_portfolio_and_notes/week_2.md

 ### TDD
 * Need to be careful that when coding solo or in pairs, even when good test-first practice is be followed on the whole, not to ahead, skipping steps.
 Still quite often when trying to make a test pass, one would not try to make the test pass in the simplest way possible, but rush ahead and try to make the code do what we want it to.
 * To use the coverage gem: https://docs.google.com/document/d/1iXK7X9_jSphkHUWerEhipTgduB4rlSa7qOZCCEu8kJ4/edit
+* Worth creating a "features" folder under rspec for only feature tests.
+To make things clearer, you can copy and paste the user story in to the feature test so you can double check against this to make sure you are fufilling the client's requirements.

 ### Mocking
 * This is where we create mocks of classes or other objects (e.g. an instance variable) so that when we do unit tests they are not dependant on other classes or other features of the program.
 Here is an example from the week 1 Boris Bikes challenge.
 We create doubles of a working_bike, a broken_bike and an instance of the DockingStation class.
 We also later create a mock bikes array containing the bike doubles: